Samuel Richardson: Later career

-However, his condition did not stop him from continuing to release the final volumes Clarissa after November 1748.
+However, his condition did not stop him from continuing to release the final volumes of Clarissa after November 1748.
 To Hill he wrote: "The Whole will make Seven; that is, one more to attend these two.
 Eight crouded into Seven, by a smaller Type.
 Ashamed as I am of the Prolixity, I thought I owed the Public Eight Vols. in Quantity for the Price of Seven".
 Richardson later made it up to the public with "deferred Restorations" of the fourth edition of the novel being printed in larger print with eight volumes and a preface that reads: "It is proper to observe with regard to the present Edition that it has been thought fit to restore many Passages, and several Letters which were omitted in the former merely for shortening-sake."

 The response to the novel was positive, and the public began to describe the title heroine as "divine Clarissa".
 It was soon considered Richardson's "masterpiece", his greatest work, and was rapidly translated into French in part or in full, for instance by the abbé Antoine François Prévost, as well as into German.
 The Dutch translator of Clarissa was the distinguished Mennonite preacher, Johannes Stinstra (1708–1790), who as a champion of Socinianism had been suspended from the ministry in 1742.
 This gave him sufficient leisure to translate Clarissa, which was published in eight volumes between 1752–1755.
 However, Stinstra later wrote in a letter to Richardson of 24 December 1753 that the translation had been "a burden too heavy for [his] shoulders".
 In England there was particular emphasis on Richardson's "natural creativity" and his ability to incorporate daily life experience into the novel.
 However, the final three volumes were delayed, and many of the readers began to "anticipate" the concluding story and some demanded that Richardson write a happy ending.
 One such advocate of the happy ending was Henry Fielding, who had previously written Joseph Andrews to mock Richardson's Pamela.
 Although Fielding was originally opposed to Richardson, Fielding supported the original volumes of Clarissa and thought a happy ending would be "poetical justice".
 Those who disagreed included the Sussex diarist Thomas Turner, writing in about July 1754: "Clarissa Harlow [sic], I look upon as a very well-wrote thing, tho' it must be allowed it is too prolix.
 The author keeps up the character of every person in all places; and as to the maner [sic] of its ending, I like it better than if it had terminated in more happy consequences."